 For my lunch I choose the Esquitas ($8), which is corn that cut from the cob and combined with Mexican mayonnaise and a ricotta like cheese.
 Because I'm unsure of the serving size, I also get a Chorizo Quesadilla ($8) which is a folded over tortilla with cheese and chorizo.

 When I get back to the office I realise quickly that two dishes were too many - I should have just ordered the one.
 However I make sure I eat as much as I can so as not to waste any food.
 Because of my love of corn, I start there with the esquitas and tuck in.

 The first thing I notice is that the corn is extremely sweet and moorish.
 The mayonnaise and cheese combination is delicious and reminds me of the corn at El Publico though it's missing the delicious herbs that accompanied that one.
 However, my container seems to be filled with a clear liquid which I can only assume is water seeping from my corn.
+Perhaps the corn wasn't fresh but rather frozen?
 It's really off putting.
-Though it doesn't interrupt the taste at all, I can't shake away my distraction from it.
+Though it doesn't really interrupt the taste, I can't shake away my distraction from it.

 When I've made my way about halfway through the corn I decide that's enough and divert my attention to the quesadilla.
 I'm hoping it's going to be great since my colleagues ordered the chicken counterpart and I can hear happy sighs and a distinct lack of talking which is a good sign for things to come.

 The chorizo quesadilla is everything I could have hoped for, and better than the chicken which I'm told is nice but needs a sauce to balance it out.
 Due to the oiliness of the chorizo, mine is a perfect harmony of flavours and textures.
 It's simple and wonderful and I know that I'll be returning to El Compa just for this beauty.